folio-org/raml-module-builder/README.md

 Environment variables with periods/dots in their names are deprecated in RMB because a period is [not POSIX compliant](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html) and therefore some shells, notably, the BusyBox /bin/sh included in Alpine Linux, strip them (reference: [warning in OpenJDK docs](https://hub.docker.com/_/openjdk/)).

 The environment variable `RMB_EXPLAIN_QUERY_THRESHOLD` is not observed by Postgres itself, but is a value - in milliseconds - that triggers query execution analysis.
 If a single query exceeds this threshold, it will be analyzed by using `EXPLAIN ANALYZE`.
 Note that this in turn further adds time to the query, so this should only be executed for slow queries that needs further attention.
+The enalysis can effectively be turned off by setting it to a high value (eg 300000 ~ 5 minutes).
 Like the DB-environment variables this pertains per RMB-module (process).
+The default value of `RMB_EXPLAIN_QUERY_THRESHOLD` is 1000 (1 second).

 The EXPLAIN ANALYZE - is only performed for PostgresClient.get, PostgresClient.select and PostgresClient.join.
 Not for methods such as PostgresClient.getById or PostgresClient.streamGet.

 See the [Environment Variables](https://github.com/folio-org/okapi/blob/master/doc/guide.md#environment-variables) section of the Okapi Guide for more information on how to deploy environment variables to RMB modules via Okapi.